BjRo/Looking-for-Kaizen/source/_posts/2011-11-15-at-the-crossroads.markdown

 I often wondered how I managed to pull that off, but I guess it boils down to this: I really, really, really badly want to be good at what I'm doing (whatever that is) and am willing to work as hard as necessary in order to reach that goal.
 I've had my ups and downs with this strategy, but in the end it made me how I am and helped me to get where I am today.

-I honestly believe that you can achieve much more than you might think, if you step out of what comforts you as often as possible (though some people prefer to tell you the opposite and are very resistant with that).
+I honestly believe that you can achieve much more than you might think (though some people prefer to tell you the opposite and are very resistant with that).

 {% blockquote Catherine Pulsifer, %}
 If you remain in your comfort zone you will not go any further